willfindlay/3000physicalview/README.md

 Loadable kernel module to run a page table walk on a userspace virtual address.

-I designed this as part of a tutorial for the students of COMP3000 Operating Systems.
+I designed this for teaching purposes as part of a tutorial for the students of COMP3000 Operating Systems.

 Exposes an `ioctl` call for returning physical mapping given virtual mapping.